-- Organisations cannot apply more than once per funding round under this programme. - We generally receive more good applications for funding then we can support.
-We may prioritise organisations which have not yet received a grant under this programme. - We may decline applications from current Trust grant holders if the reporting requirements for existing grants from the Trust are not up to date.
+- Organisations cannot apply more than once per funding round under this programme. - If we receive more strong applications than we can support, we may give priority to projects that help ensure that Armed Forces families located in different parts of the UK, and in each of the services, can benefit from this programme.
+We may give priority to applications for funding towards projects and services that have already proven to be effective. - We may decline applications from current Trust grant holders if your reporting requirements for existing grants from the Trust are not up to date.